Stockworker

 C3 Competent interpersonal and communication skills, orally and written

-C4 Competent IT and record keeping skills ( e.g. email, electronic diary, ability to enter data onto computer/tablet)
+C4 Competent IT and record keeping skills (e.g. email, electronic diary, ability to enter data onto computer/tablet)

-C5 Good organisational, time and people management skills, with effective ability to plan and prioritise own work load which involves forward planning.
+C5 Good organisational, time and people management skills, with effective ability to plan and prioritise own workload which involves forward planning.
 Self-motivated with the ability to work independently and as part of a team

 C6 Use of initiative and judgement to resolve routine work problems independently, referring complex problems as appropriate